What to do if your antivirus software stops working

 If you think your computer is infected with a virus and you can’t connect to the Internet, use another computer to download Windows Defender Offline.
 After you have downloaded it, you can create a CD, DVD, or USB flash drive and use the media to run Windows Defender Offline on your infected computer.

 Windows Defender Offline helps protect against advanced malware that can't always be detected by antivirus software.
-It works with Windows 8, Windows 7, Windows Vista, and Windows XP.
+It works with Windows 8, Windows 7, and Windows Vista.

 Learn how to use Windows Defender Offline

 If you’ve tried the suggestions above and your antivirus software is still turning off, you can get support at the Virus and Security Solution Center or at Support for Microsoft Security Essentials.